 This documentation provides navigation guidance throughout.
 The navigation paths in the topics are relative to the left nav.

 The user menu, located at the top of the left nav, lets you:

 The account selector, located at the bottom of the left nav, lets you sign in to other Snowflake accounts.
 The selector lists accounts that you have previously signed in to.
 You can also use the account selector to find your account name.

 Setting User Details and Preferences¶

-To access your user profile, on the user menu, select Profile.
+To access your user profile, select your username and select Profile.

 On your profile, you can view and set the following user details: